appsynergica/stack-synergy-cli/docs/_pages/about.md

 ---
 layout: page
 published: true
-title: About 22 Digital
+title: About Stack Synergy CLI
-description: "A description for the about page which appears in SEO."
+description: "About Stack Synergy CLI"
-author: justinhartman
+author: desmondrg
 lang: en_GB
 # Sidebar Navigation Settings.
 menu: About Us # Set to false to hide from the menu completely.